Cheap family fun activities for $5 or less

 Harrods Creek Park offers hiking ranging from easy to moderate, with changes in elevation up to 84 feet.
 The trails are well-marked and take about an hour and a half to complete at a leisurely stroll.
 The Upper Trail ends at a sandy beach in a bend in Harrods Creek that is usually bustling with wildlife.

-Creasey Mahan Nature Preserve with hiking trails, playground, Woodland Garden, free events and free nature center open every Wednesday and Saturday from 1:00 p.m. to 2:00 p.m.
+Creasey Mahan Nature Preserve with hiking trails, playground (the BEST!!!), Woodland Garden, free events and free nature center open every Tuesday, Wednesday and Friday from 1pm – 4pm.
 There are also special seasonal events that are cheap or free!

 Louisville Nature Center to enjoy gardens, hiking, and wildlife exhibits.
 Admission is FREE, but donations to support their educational programs